 ~Annie Dillard, The Writing Life

 how he or she spends the day.

-Come back on SEPTEMBER 1st to read how LISA MCGUINNESS spends her days.
+Come back on SEPTEMBER 1st to read how GREG CHANGNON spends his days.